parisepigenetics/RASflow_EDC/README.md

 In `regionReport` you'll find a report generated by [regionReport](http://leekgroup.github.io/regionReport/reference/index.html) using `DESeq2Report()` or `edgeReport()` for each pair of conditions.

-Those files may help you to show your results to your collaborators.
 It contains interesting plots, such as

 - PCA